-- (1) How do green credit incentives for different beneficiaries (i.e., the manufacturer and the bank) influence the emission reduction investments and optimal operational decisions of the supply chain? - (2) Is there an optimal stimulus ratio for both financial incentives?
-If it exists, what factors should policymakers consider while determining that ratio? - (3) Is it possible that one incentive mechanism dominates the other, or do policymakers base their decisions on the orientation of socioeconomic objectives?
+(1) How do green credit incentives for different beneficiaries (i.e., the manufacturer and the bank) influence the emission reduction investments and optimal operational decisions of the supply chain?

+(2) Is there an optimal stimulus ratio for both financial incentives?
+If it exists, what factors should policymakers consider while determining that ratio?

+(3) Is it possible that one incentive mechanism dominates the other, or do policymakers base their decisions on the orientation of socioeconomic objectives?
 If the latter, on what criteria does that preference depend?

 In order to investigate the aforementioned inquiries, we employ game-theoretic models to analyze the attributes and impacts of two financial incentives on green credit.
 Our model captures the operational success and social welfare of the supply chain after implementing incentives for either the bank or the business.
-Moreover, unlike previous research regarding government subsidies in the supply chain [8, 10], we compare the advantages and characteristics of the two subsidy policies.
+Moreover, unlike precious research regarding government subsidies in the supply chain(Huang et al., 2021, 2020), we compare the advantages and characteristics of the two subsidy policies.
 In addition, we identify the significant factors influencing the government's involvement intensity.
 Furthermore, our research complements the gap regarding the comparison of subsidy policies for green financing.
 We also compare the cost-effectiveness and social welfare from the government's perspective.

 The rest of the paper is organized as follows.
 In the next section, the review of related literature is presented.
 Section 3 introduces the assumptions.
-Section 4 presents the model and derives the equilibrium solutions under both policies and Section 5 compares the equilibrium.
-In Section 6, we conduct a series of numerical analyses to compare the performance of the supply chain under the two incentive strategies.
-Section 8 concludes.
+Section 4 presents the model and derives the equilibrium solutions under both policies and section 5 compares the equilibrium.
+In Section 6 we conduct a series of numerical analyses to compare the performance of the supply chain under the two incentive strategies.
+Section 7 summarizes the conclusions of this study.